Numerical tiling-based simulations of decoherence in multifield models of inflation: Discussion

-In this project, we present a numerical implementation that incorporates the simplest non-unitary decoherence corrections into the dynamics of inflationary fluctuations at the level of two-point correlators.
+In this project, we present a numerical implementation that incorporates the leading non-unitary decoherence corrections into the dynamics of inflationary fluctuations at the level of two-point correlators.
+It is important to emphasize that the results presented here are intended to illustrate the diagnostic power of the framework, and should not be interpreted as predictions of any specific inflationary model.

 These corrections enable controlled manipulations of the initial Gaussian states in a way analogous to a pumping protocol in quantum optics.
 The method accommodates arbitrary arrangements of decoherence events and accounts for nonlinear background field evolution without relying on the slow-roll approximations.
 Furthermore, this approach has been extended to evaluate systems with multiple fields that undergo coupling through the time-evolving background fields.
 The numerical implementation employs the Wigner representation of Gaussian states to perform dynamical coloring transformations -- which, as demonstrated in \cite{GalvezGhersi:2016wbu}, act as a fast-slow scale separation scheme that efficiently suppresses the highest oscillation scales of a problem.

 Part of the flexibility of this alternative viewpoint comes from the possibility of introducing events with negative decay rates, $\Gamma \tilde{C}_{E} < 0$, which we refer to as recoherence events \cite{Colas:2022kfu, Kranas:2025jgm}.
 While this may lead to controversial interpretations, including possible conflicts with the uncertainty principle, it also broadens the class of effective dynamical processes that can be explored and improves the precision with which the initial states can be prepared.
 We present an example of this versatility in \Figref{fig:cmpnstd_acc_sf}, where we built accident/anti-accident pairs.
 Here the effects generated by an event are compensated by a subsequent event with the opposite sign in its decay rate.
 This type of configuration induces intermittent state deformations that leave the primordial spectrum unaffected.
 Nevertheless, at the nonperturbative level, these intermittent decoherence events together with nonlinear potential deformations can source higher-order statistical moments in the distribution, including primordial non-Gaussianities.